searica/MoreVanillaBuildPrefabs/Publish/ThunderStore/README.md

 **Category** [Synced with Server]
 - A string defining the tab the prefab shows up on in the hammer build table.
-  - Acceptable values: CreatorShop, Misc, Crafting, Building, Furniture# Setting type: String
+  - Acceptable values: CreatorShop, Nature, Misc, Crafting, Building, Furniture
 - Default value: CreatorShop

 **CraftingStation** [Synced with Server]